You’ve got your hospital bag for delivery packed by the door, ready to grab when you’re in active labour

 Having your own pillow can be the difference between rest and complete discomfort.
 Hospital pillows are not designed for a good night’s rest.
 In fact, sometimes they’re actually made of a plastic material – easy to clean but NOT nice to snuggle into.
 They also make a weird noise when you move.
 And, when you’re in labour or trying to catch a few precious minutes of sleep, the last thing you need is one more thing getting in the way of your comfort.

 Not for you, I’m afraid, but for your partner.
 You’ll need to keep your ears open for messages from your baby.
 Your partner, however, will be the most useful to you if he/she is well-rested.
 A hospital – with its bright lights, beeping machines, busy hallways, and attentive nurses checking in regularly – is not a restful place.
 As it is, your partner is likely sleeping in a chair.
 At least if he/she pops in the ear plugs, there’s a slightly better chance at catching a few decent minutes of sleep.
-Might as well throw a sleep mask in your bag, too.
+Might as well throw a sleep mask in your hospital bag for delivery, too.

 An oversized button-up shirt is a great thing to labour in, especially if you’re not so into the open-back hospital gown.
 Bring a nice long one so you don’t need to worry about clothing your bottom half.
 This makes it easy for your midwife, nurses, and doctors to do their exams.
 Try to have one that also has sleeves that are not too tight and easy to roll or push up.
 This will be important for taking your blood pressure and inserting an IV if required.
 And, best of all, a shirt that opens at the front is perfect for breastfeeding.
 Tuck your baby in and you can wrap your shirt around them.
 It can be much more comfortable than lifting up a shirt, which leaves you with a bunched-up roll of fabric between your eyes and your baby.